 Did you know 73% of online users would rather log in to your website with their social media credentials, as opposed to signing up with an email and password?

-Social logins are reliable way to improve your visitor’s experience.
+Social logins are the reliable way to improve your visitor’s experience.
 Visitors who sign-up using a social login can immediately share your content without logging into their chosen social media platform separately.
 Social logins remove barriers that might prevent your visitor from sharing content they enjoy.
 Sharing becomes effortless, ultimately driving targeted traffic to your page.

 Tip #2: Use Social Proof Widgets